Justinus22/Bouncer/README.md

 Bounce as many times as you can!
 But... don't fall down.

 Compile the project with cmake by running these commands in the root folder of the repo.
+(execute all commands from the directory this README is in, because otherwise the assets won't be loaded correctly)

 ```bash
 $ cmake -B build